SeanVenz/codechum/Lesson2/Topic19.md

 ## Additional Considerations

-- It's recommended to use modern CSS layout techniques like Flexbox and CSS Grid for complex layouts, as they provide more powerful and flexible options.
+It's recommended to use modern CSS layout techniques like Flexbox and CSS Grid for complex layouts, as they provide more powerful and flexible options.
-- Consider the responsive design principles to ensure that your layouts adapt well to different screen sizes and devices.

 ## Conclusion